-- 10a.
+- 8. LAND FEATURE: Record the code that best describes the nearest physical land, using Land Feature Codes: - 1 = Main shoreline - 2 = Peninsula or small island - 3 = Sand bar - 4 = Rocky reef - 5 = Submerged land surface - 7 = > 1 mi to shore - 9 = Other (record in comments) - 9.
 TIDE: Record the stage of the tidal cycle at the beginning of this haul.
 Visual cues should be used in addition to tide tables.
-Be aware that tides in the statistical areas 108-40, 108-30, 108-10 and 106-60 may be particularly affected by daily changes in river height.
-Use Tide Codes: - 1 = Ebb tide 2 = Flood tide 3 = High slack 4 = Low slack 9 = Other (record in comments) - 10b.
-RIVER HEIGHT: When observing in statistical areas 108-40, 108-30, 108-10 and 106-60 or other stat areas in proximity to a large river, record the river height in order to compensate for riparian tidal influence.
-This information may be obtained from local radio stations and marine advisories.
-If you are observing outside the above-mentioned stat areas and there are no large rivers nearby, SLASH this field. - 11.
-ADFG STATISTICAL AREA: Record the ADFG Fisheries Management Statistical Area Code (e.g.: 18270) at the haul location.
-If a net overlaps two statistical areas, record the statistical area where the majority of the net fishes and note the other area in comments.
-If an incidental take occurs on a haul which overlaps two statistical areas specify in comments in which area the take occurred. - 12.
-WATER TEMPERATURE: Record the water temperature, in tenths of degrees Celsius, at the fishing location at the beginning of the observed haul.
-Note in comments where along the net length the temperature was collected.
+Use Tide Codes: - 1 = Ebb tide 2 = Flood tide 3 = High slack 4 = Low slack - 9 = Other (record in comments) - 10.
+ADFG STATISTICAL AREA: Record the ADFG Fisheries Management Statistical Area Code (ex.: 18270) at the haul location.
+If a net overlaps two statistical areas, record the statistical area in this field where the majority of the net fishes and note the other area in comments.
+If a take occurs on a haul which overlaps two statistical areas specify in comments in which area the take occurred. - 11.
+WATER TEMPERATURE: Record the water temperature, in tenths of degrees Celsius, at the fishing location at the beginning of each observed haul/pick.
+Note in comments where along net length the temperature was collected.
 This information is collected with a bucket thermometer just below the surface.
-This information should be collected as soon as possible to the beginning of the haul.
-Do not record temperature estimates.
-Record a DASH (-) if this was not collected and note in comments. - 13.
+Do not record temperature estimates. - 12.
 WATER CLARITY: Measure the water clarity by lowering a Secchi disc on a calibrated line.
-Record the depth at which the secchi disk is no longer visible, in tenths of meters, at the end of each observed haul or as soon as possible.
-Record a DASH (-) if this was not collected and note in comments, including if the water current was too strong for an accurate reading. - 14.
-AIR TEMPERATURE: Record, in tenths of degrees Celsius, the air temperature at the beginning of this haul.
+Record the depth at which the secchi disk is no longer visible, in tenths of meters, at the beginning of each observed haul/pick.
+Record a dash (-) if this cannot be collected or the gear was not issued and note incomments. - 13.
+AIR TEMPERATURE: Record, in tenths of degrees Celsius, the air temperature at the beginning of this haul/pick.
 This is collected with a temperature gauge on the wind meter.
-Do not estimate temperature or include the wind chill factor.
-Record a DASH (-) if this was not collected and note in comments.

-- 15. DISTANCE TO SHORE MINIMUM: Record, in whole meters, the minimum distance of the closest section of net (mesh) to the shore line during the haul.
+Do not estimate temperature or include the wind chill factor. - 14.
+DISTANCE TO SHORE MINIMUM: Record, in whole meters, the minimum distance of the closest section of net (mesh) to the shore line during the haul.
 If the entire haul is not observed, record the minimum distance to shore during the observed portion of the haul.
 This distance usually will be estimated.
 Explain unknowns and zeros in comments.
 If greater than 1 kilometer, record ">1000 m".

-You can use the plotting function in your GPS unit to accurately assess these distances, if you feel your visual estimates are imprecise. - 16.
-DISTANCE TO SHORE MAXIMUM: Record, in whole meters, the maximum distance of the farthest section of net (mesh) to the shore line during the haul.
+- 15. DISTANCE TO SHORE MAXIMUM: Record, in whole meters, the maximum distance of the furthest section of net (mesh) to the shore line during the haul.
 If the entire haul is not observed, record the maximum distance to shore during the observed portion of the haul.
 This distance usually will be estimated.
 Explain unknowns and zeros in comments.
-If greater than 1 kilometer, record ">1000 m".
-You can use the plotting function in your GPS unit to accurately assess these distances if you feel your visual estimates are imprecise. - 17.
-PRESSURE WASHER/SPRAYER BAR (HYDRAULIC PUMP) USED: Record whether a pressure washer/sprayer bar was used to clean the net of debris during or directly after this haul.
-Record in comments if use of pressure washer affected the net view rank.
-Include information about the area affected (m square) - 18.
-DISTANCE OBSERVER VESSEL TO FISHING VESSEL: MIN-MAX (m); Record the minimum and maximum distance between the observer vessel and the location of the fishing vessel where the net is hauled aboard for the duration of the haul, in whole meters.
-If the observer vessel was unable to remain within 6 m of the fishing vessel for the duration of the haul, explain why in comments. - 19.
+If greater than 1 kilometer, record ">1000 m". - 16.
+PRESSURE WASHER (HYDRAULIC PUMP) USED: Record whether a pressure washer was used to clean the net of debris during or directly after this haul. - 18.
 PRIMARY TARGET SPECIES AND CODE: Record the species and the species code targeted for this haul (see Appendices Species Codes).
-This does not have to be the primary species caught.
-This information should be obtained from the permit holder.
-Record "salmon, NK" if the permit holder says that they do not know or just responds "salmon of any kind". - 20.
-OBSERVED SET: Record "YES" if you observed any part of the set associated with this haul.
-If "No", record in comments why set was not observed. - 21.
-INCIDENTAL TAKE OBSERVED: Complete this field after the haul is completed.
-Record whether an incidental take of a marine mammal, sea bird, or sea turtle was observed during this haul.
+This does not have to be the primary species caught. - 19.
+OBSERVED SET: Record if you observed the set associated with this haul.

+20. INCIDENTAL TAKE OBSERVED: Complete this field after the haul is completed.
+Record whether an incidental of marine mammal, sea bird, or sea turtle was observed during this haul.
 If an incidental take was observed, an Incidental Take Form must also be completed.